sommepo/anki-crossword-generator/README.md

 Anki Crossword Generator creates printable, newspaper-style crosswords directly from your Anki collection.
 It supports two directions: Japanese reading answers with native-language word or sentence clues, and native-language word answers with Japanese word or sentence clues.

 The add-on is built around printing, with a one-page A4 PDF and matching answer key, while also allowing puzzles to be completed and checked inside Anki.
-Everything runs locally; no card data is sent to an external service.

-## At a glance
+## Overview

 Choose a deck, choose a direction, select answer and clue fields, preview the eligible cards, then generate a puzzle.
 Solve it in Anki, or open PDF preview to print or export it.

-For Japanese → Native crosswords, the optional JMdict backfill can create clean `englishWord` values from Japanese words when your notes do not already have them.
+For Japanese → Native crosswords, an optional JMdict backfill can create clean `englishWord` values from Japanese words when your notes do not already have them.
+For this to work, you must create the `englishWord` field on the given note type.

 ![1.
 Main configuration window](docs/screenshots/01-configuration.png)